Mengyuan Kan

 MengyuanATS

-I am a Research Associate at the Department of Biostatistics, Epidemiology and Informatics, at the University of Pennsylvania, working with Dr. Blanca E. Himes.
+I am a Research Associate in the Department of Biostatistics, Epidemiology and Informatics and the Institute for Biomedical Informatics at the University of Pennsylvania, as part of Dr. Li Shen’s research team.

-With a background in bioinformatics, genomics, and genetics, I specialize in utilizing computational methods and multiple omic approaches to understand mechanisms behind complex diseases.
-My ultimate goal is to translate these findings into actionable clinical insights.
+With a background in bioinformatics, genomics, and genetics, I specialize in applying computational and omics-based approaches to understand mechanisms underlying complex diseases and translate these findings into actionable clinical insights.

-My research focuses on several areas, including 1) multiomics integration to identify genetic variants, genes and pathways underlying disease mechanisms, 2) leverage of public omics datasets to prioritize genetic associations based on disease-, exposure-, and tissue-specific knowledge, and 3) development of open-source bioinformatics tools and pipelines to facilicate reproducible analysis and visualization of multiomics data.
+My research focuses on several areas, including (1) leveraging in-house and publicly available omics datasets, together with biobank resources to identify genetic variants, genes and pathways involved in disease pathogenesis; (2) integrating multiomics data to prioritize clinically actionable genetic variants and moledular targets; and (3) developing open-source bioinformatics tools and pipelines for reproducible analysis and visualization of multiomics data.

-I am a guest lecture in several master and Ph.D. courses.
+I serve as a guest lecture in several master and PhD-level courses.
 Specifically, I have given lectures on Transcriptomic Data Analysis and Functional Enrichment Analysis (BMIN 503: Data Science hosted by Dr. Blanca Himes), Introduction to Bioinformatics (BMIN 501: Introduction to Biomedical Informatics hosted by Dr. Fuchiang Tsui), and Community Resources for Genetic Studies (EPID 575: Genetic Epidemiology hosted by Drs.
 Adam Naj and Tiffani Johnson).
-I also instruct undergraduates, master and graduate students and clinicians to do research in the field of bioinformatics and genomics.
+In addition, I help train undergraduate, master and PhD students as well as clinical trainees to do research in the field of genetics and bioinformatics.

-I obtained my Ph.D. degree in genetics at the Shanghai Institutes for Biological Sciences of the Chinese Academy of Sciences, under the mentorship of Dr. Lin He.
-During my Ph.D. years, I received training in statistical genetics at the Baylor College of Medicine, under the mentorship of Dr. Suzanne M. Leal.
+I earned my PhD degree in Genetics from the Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences.
+During my PhD training, I received training in statistical genetics at the Baylor College of Medicine in Texas.
+I completed postdoctoral training in biomedical informatics at the University of Pennsylvania.
 Here is my CV.

 Home